-Vaishnavi Vaidyanathan, a disciple of world-renowned dancers Vidwan Keshav Kumar and Vidushi Dhattar Sisters from Karnataka,India, is an internationally acclaimed Bharatanatyam dancer.
-She was a senior dancer at "Natanam Dance Company", which follows Kalakshetra style of Bhartnatyam).
+Vaishnavi Vaidyanathan is an upcoming dancer whose tryst with bharatanatyam began at the tender age of 4.
+She currently resides and practices out of Bonn, Germany and travels to India for her training and performances. she is a disciple of renowned classical dancers Vidwan Keshav Kumar and Vidushi Dhattar sisters from Karnataka,India, is an internationally acclaimed Bharatanatyam dancer.
+She was a senior dancer at Natanam Dance Company which follows Tanjavur & Kalakshetra style of Bhartnatyam.
 She has won many recognition including "Vishwakalaaratna"(national award) and "Karnataka Naatya Myuri" (state recognition) titles.
 She captivates the audience with her refreshingly innovative choreography, which has a contemporary touch, whilst adhering to the traditions of the art form.
-She spell bounds people with her sensitive and involved abhinaya (expression).In addition to Bharatnatyam she has also won accolades for her depiction of Devaki, Mother of lord Krishna, in Yakshagaana Taalamaddale (traditional theatre drama of Karnataka and Kerala).
+She spell bounds people with her sensitive and involved abhinaya (expression).In addition to Bharatnatyam she has also won accolades for her depiction of Devaki, Mother of lord Krishna, in Yakshagana & Yakshagaana Taalamaddale (traditional theatre drama of Karnataka).
 She has also performed various plays with many theatre groups across the country.
 She has choreographed Bollywood and Indian Contemporary, displaying the range of expertise across a large spectrum of dance forms.
 She has participated and was a finalist of national and state level television reality dance shows at an early age of 18.